Military Spouse Career Advancement (MyCAA) Scholarship ProgramUpdated: December 23, 2022

 - Make-up Artist (must provide copy of cosmetology license to SECO staff)

 - Nail Technician

 - Sales Manager

-- Yoga (all credit hours must be completed in-person; distance learning or online programs will not be covered)
+- Yoga (you must complete all credit hours in-person – distance learning or online programs will not be covered)

 - Nursing (must meet certain qualifications in the Education and Training Plan and include pre-requisite courses.)

-Note: all career field and skilled trade programs have different additional criteria.
+Note: all career fields and skilled trade programs have different additional criteria.
 Don’t be afraid to ask questions of your career coach or Employment Readiness staff.

 - Reimbursements for previous or current studies

 - Books, supplies, uniforms, equipment or electronic devices such as computers, laptops or tablets